nialljmiller/summer-school-2026-labs/content/monday/lab-3.md

 Look through the below pg star display.
 It configures pg star to show five panels that update in real time:

+Before you run anything, you need to set up two things: the pgstar live display and the colors module.

+pgstar is MESA's built-in plotting system -- it opens a window that updates every few timesteps so you can watch the star evolve in real time.
+The colors module computes synthetic photometry from the model atmosphere at each step, which is what gives you the 2MASS magnitudes in the history file.

+The namelist below configures five panels:

+- HR diagram
+- $\Delta\nu$ vs age
+- $\delta\nu_{02}$ vs age
+- Interior abundance profile
+- 2MASS magnitude track

+Copy this into the &pgstar section of your inlist_run:

 ```fortran

 &pgstar